-The Equal Employment Opportunity Commission (EEOC) requires large companies to report by September 30th historical taxable wages and total hours worked for 2017 and 2018.
-In 2019, the EEOC updated its requirements for the annual EEO-1 Report to include the collection of pay data for calendar years 2017 and 2018.
+The Equal Employment Opportunity Commission (EEOC) requires large companies to report historical taxable wages and total hours worked for 2019 and 2020.
+In 2019, the EEOC updated its requirements for the annual EEO-1 Report to include the collection of pay data for calendar years 2019 and 2020.

 Zenefits will be helping companies by providing company data in one of the following methods: